elimazhol7/C-PROJECTS/README.md

 # C++ Projects

-This is the repository to store my C++ beginner-friendly projects🤍
+This repository is for storing CSC 122 projects.